 The Hidden Bias in Evidence-Based Practice

 When an intervention is determined to be effective, who is the intervention actually effective for?
 Is it effective for the Neurodivergent individual based on their hopes, dreams, and input, or is it deemed effective by the non-Disabled researcher or practitioner based on what they assume to be important for the Disabled individual?
-What are the outcomes listed within the article, and who exactly is defining those outcomes?
+What are the outcomes shared within the article, and who exactly is defining those outcomes?
 As shown in the illustration above, the issues with most EBP approaches extend beyond the research component and permeate the other two critical elements: clinical expertise and the client’s circumstances and values.
 Evidence-based practice has three components, including best research evidence, clinical expertise and experience, and the client’s unique circumstances.
-Current evidence-based practices often fail to prioritize the lived experiences of neurodivergent individuals, and neurodivergent narratives should be the core and central element of EBP.
+Current evidence-based practices often fail to prioritize the lived experiences of Neurodivergent individuals, and Neurodivergent narratives should be the core and central element of EBP.

 Problems with Research Evidence (Most research is shaped by the medical model of disability)